 Burkley Pieno Full Leather Magnetic Wallet case

 If you’re looking for luxury, then there’s no material better than leather.
 Burkley offers some excellent leather cases for the Note 10, but none are as beautiful as the Pieno.
 Wrapped entirely in premium full-grain leather, the Pieno comes in two pieces — a leather wallet which space for four credit cards, and a leather case that snaps onto your phone and magnetically attaches to the case.
 The leather ages with your phone, and will develop its own unique patina, and it feels soft and sumptuous.
 It can even be used as a kickstand, and there are options to add a monogram, laser engraving, or a wristlet.
-But as a premium option, it comes with a premium price of $83.
+But as a premium option, it comes with a premium price.

 Incipio DualPro case